Zelda in Peaky Blinders: who she is and why she matters now

 Her presence in the narrative serves almost as a reminder that Tommy never completely severed his ties to his origins.
 Throughout the series, he moves further and further away from Romani traditions, often treating them as superstition or folklore.
 Yet it is precisely that world that returns at the most decisive moments of his life.

+It happened with the omens surrounding Ruby.
+It happened with the story of the blue sapphire.
 And it happens again when Zelda’s past returns through Kaulo.

 The character also reinforces an important element in Duke’s story.
 The young man has always been presented as different from the other Shelbys.
 He grew up outside the family structure dominated by Tommy and his brothers.
 His upbringing took place in an environment far closer to Romani tradition than to the violent and entrepreneurial logic that shaped Birmingham in the decades after the war.